-Survey Method: Survey is one of the popular methods for training needs analysis where a precise questionnaire is used to gather information.
-Surveys help to know employee’s performance gaps.
+Survey Method: A survey is one of the popular methods for training needs analysis where a precise questionnaire is used to gather information.
+Surveys help to know employee performance gaps.
 This method is inexpensive and many employees can be covered at a time.
 But need enough time to develop an effective questionnaire for doing the survey.

 Observation Method: Regular work observation can help to find out the performance gap and this data can be used for a training needs assessment.
-Both qualitative and quantitative information of the employees can be gathered through this observation method.
+Both qualitative and quantitative information about the employees can be gathered through this observation method.

-Interview Method: The interview method of training needs assessment is considered as the most useful tool which helps to identify the competency gap of the employees.
+Interview Method: The interview method of training needs assessment is considered the most useful tool which helps to identify the competency gap of the employees.
 This method can be formal or informal.
-You can gather data through manager’s interviews for their subordinates or one-to-one interview can also be conducted.
+You can gather data through manager’s interviews with their subordinates or one-to-one interviews can also be conducted.

 Assessment Method: Employee knowledge gaps can be identified through an assessment of employee performance.
 Assessment systems need to be in place for getting data regarding knowledge gaps and performance status.
 The assessment can be conducted by using online tools also.
 This is actually SWOT (Strength, Weakness, Opportunity, and Threat) analysis.

 Steps for Conducting Training Needs Analysis

 Training effectiveness depends on the successful intervention of a training program.
-TNA is the best way to gather data regarding the performance gaps and mitigate this gap through proper training intervention.
+TNA is the best way to gather data regarding performance gaps and mitigate these gaps through proper training intervention.
 In any organization, conducting training needs analysis is considered a major function of the human resource department.
-Steps for training needs analysis can be described as below:
+The steps for training needs analysis can be described below:

 1. Setting of Business Goals

 2. Assessment of Competency Gaps

 Now it is a step to find out the performance gaps or competency gap of the employees and verify it with the expected standard of the organization.
 Through proper SWOT analysis, a training manager can easily find out the training needs of the employees or the organization.